LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

 ---------------------------------------------

 *   Committed faculty teaching small classes, commonly 15-25 students
-*   Lots of project based classes with big concepts for all, which students get to develop in their own way in their individual projects, with active individual support from the instructor
+*   Many project based classes with big concepts for all, which students get to develop in their own way in their individual projects, with active individual support from the instructor
-*   Flexibility and breadth: At least ½ of each program is electives which can vary from business-centric, data-centric, networking and security, software engineering, to core computer science.
+*   Flexibility and breadth: About ½ of each program is electives which can vary from business-centric, data-centric, networking and security, software engineering, to core computer science.